-#2 Mid-century modern
+#2 Mid-century modern style

 Mid-century modern living room design | Image credit: Maisons du Monde

-Mid-Century Modern describes a style that gained momentum in the aftermath of the Second World War.
-With echoes of the Bauhaus and International movement, this arm of Modernist interior design is set apart by its vivid use of color, crisp lines, and interactive dialogues with nature and the outdoors.
+Mid-Century modern describes a style that gained momentum in the aftermath of the Second World War.
+With echoes of the Bauhaus and International movement, this arm of modernist interior design is set apart by its vivid use of color, crisp lines, and interactive dialogues with nature and the outdoors.

 The emphasis here is on strengthening interpersonal bonds; space was viewed as being more than just a functional container, and emerged as a canvas for the personal and social ideologies that drove humanity post WWII.
 Generous, open planned interiors with an emphasis on common, shared areas, broad interfaces between the home and its natural surround, and a functional and visual clarity integral to the Modernist style mark these spaces.

 The color palette of Mid-century modern style usually floats in hues of orange, yellow, green and brown, although deviations are not uncommon.

 Minimalist living room design at the HD House | Image credit: YOMAdesign

 Sparked by the Minimalist arts movement of the 1960s and 70s, and inspired by traditional Japanese design and Zen philosophy, minimalist interiors express the driving concepts of modernism in an almost puritanical palette.

 Stripping things down to their bare basics, minimalism offers us an aesthetic that relies on the efficiency of the design.
 Devoid of distractions or clutter, minimalist interiors are streamlined to maximize on bold visual impacts and the underlying use of the space.